MahmudulHassan5809/pycart/README.md

-# PyCart
+# pycartnext

-PyCart is a simple shopping cart service built using FastAPI and Redis for caching.
+pycartnext is a simple shopping cart service built using FastAPI and Redis for caching.
 It provides basic cart management functionalities like adding/removing items, modifying quantities, and applying discounts.

 ## Features